Ewing Sarcoma in Children

 They happen by chance.

-What are the symptoms of Ewing sarcoma in children?
+What are the symptoms of Ewing sarcoma in a child?

 Symptoms can occur a bit differently in each child.
 They can include: